HandBrake/HandBrake-docs/source/docs/en/latest/help/why-activity-log.markdown

 Well first, it's slow and wastes our time.
 The HandBrake developers and forum moderators are all volunteers.
 We do this in our voluminous spare time and get paid nothing for it.
 So we don't have the time to waste.
 Second, the questions are often not answered accurately.
 Even something as simple as reporting the version of HandBrake being used is prone to error.
 Activity Logs are definitive.
 Third, users often don't know the anwsers to questions we need to ask.
+And finally, Activity Logs help us improve the quality of HandBrake.
+Sometimes we will see problems in the log that you didn't notice.
+When we see a problem, we follow up and fix it.

 ## Can't I just tell you what you need to know without supplying an Activity Log?